alexfernandez/inits/README.md

 If `false` errors will just be logged (if configured).
 Default: `false`.

+### maxTaskTimeSec

+If any callback takes more than this number of seconds, a warning will be shown on the log.
+Default: 10.

 ## Lifecycle of a System

 There are four distinct phases in `inits`: